-No internationals will be held in 2020 due to the Coronavirus
+NO internationals will be held in 2021

 The International Fly Fishing Association (IFFA) was formed to co-ordinate and manage international fly fishing competitions.
 The earliest surviving minutes of the organising committee are of a meeting held on the 25th of May 1931.